Posted: Thu 17th Jun 2021

 Here are the most popular social media platforms and what they can do for your business:

+Facebook has almost three billion monthly users, so there’s a good chance some of your customers will be there.
 You can create business pages and groups on Facebook for free, which are popular with many Enterprise Nation members as a way of community building.

 This platform is also well-known for its ability to create closely targeted ads – you can select a target audience based on their location, gender, age and interests.
 There’s the functionality to set a daily budget so you can keep tight control on what you’re spending each day.